 - All children have the resources, information, and experiences needed to make healthy food choices every day

-- Learning about and eating healthy food is understood as an integral part of any good basic education
+- Learning about and eating healthy food is understood as an integral part of any education

 Most of our programs take place on public school grounds, during the school day in collaboration with classroom teachers and food service staff.
 Additionally, Common Threads runs after-school and summertime gardening and cooking programs.

 At Common Threads, the values of serve, nourish, strive guide our policies, procedures and the ways we interact with each other.